-The carrying values of notes payable approximated their fair values at January 31, 2014 and are excluded from the above table.
-The estimated fair value of notes payable, including current maturities, was \$23,981,000 as of January 31, 2014.
-Our debt does not trade on a daily basis in an active market, therefore the fair value estimate is based on market observable borrowing rates currently available for debt with similar terms and average maturities and is classified as Level 2.
+The carrying values of notes payable approximated their fair values at April 30, 2014 and are excluded from the above table.
+The estimated fair value of notes payable, including current maturities, was \$23,639,000 as of April 30, 2014.
+Our debt does not trade on a daily basis in an active market, therefore the fair value estimate is based on market observable borrowing rates currently available for debt with similar terms and average maturities and is classified as Level 2

 We apply fair value techniques on a non-recurring basis associated with: (1) valuing potential impairment loss related to goodwill and indefinite-lived intangible assets and (2) valuing potential impairment loss related to long-lived assets.
 Our annual goodwill impairment analysis was performed in the first quarter of fiscal 2014 and did not indicate any impairment.
+In addition, various fair value techniques were used related to the acquisition of MFM, as discussed in Note 9.